How to choose an international school in Singapore for young students?

 Dulwich College (Singapore)

 Dulwich College is a prestigious private school in the UK with a long history.
-It has over 2,200 students from more than 70 countries, aged between 2 and 14 years old.
+It has over 2,500 students from more than 70 countries, aged between 2 and 14 years old.
 Founded in 2014, Dulwich College (Singapore) is one of seven Dulwich International Schools.
-It offers education from pre-kindergarten to Grade 13, with students aged between 2 and 18 years old.
-It also provides IGCSE and GCSE courses for Grade 10 to 11, and the IB Diploma Program for Grade12 to 13.
+It offers education from pre-kindergarten to Year 13, with students aged between 2 and 18 years old.
+It also provides IGCSE courses for Year 9-11, and the IB Diploma Programme for Year 12 to 13.

 The school follows the Northern Hemisphere academic year, starting in August and ending in June of the following year.
-Each academic year is divided into three semesters, with specific term dates as follows:
+Each academic year is divided into three terms, with specific term dates as follows:

 5